KGB Prison Cells

 Overview

-A guided tour of the KGB Prison Cells is not your ordinary museum visit.
-It is a journey through time, where you will hear the haunting stories these thick walls would whisper in your ear if only they could speak.
-It is a tribute to those who suffered here, and a stark reminder of the immense price of freedom.
+Today the reopened prison cells in the cellar are a living memorial to communist terror.
+A guided tour of the KGB prison cells is no ordinary museum visit.
+It is a journey through time in which you hear the stories these thick walls would whisper into your ear if only they could speak.
+It is a tribute to those who suffered here, and a reminder of the terrible price of freedom.

 Important Info

-• Ticket prices for the KGB Prison Cells can be found here.
+KGB cells ticket prices can be found here.

 Send Inquiry: KGB Prison Cells